The Münchner Stadtmuseum’s Munich Roots Encounters

 The Silverware Project

-A Week Spent Making Acquaintances and Undertaking Remembrance Work
+A week of Encounters and Remembrance Work

 The Münchner Stadtmuseum collaborated with eleven partners to put together a diverse, five-day program of workshops, talks and guided tours.
 It offered their invitees a deeply moving opportunity to engage with their past.